Isn’t Iron Ironic?

 A diet avoiding the PUFAs and minimizing excessive intake of high iron foods, is a rational approach to improving health and avoiding many kinds of degenerative disease.

 A suppressed thyroid metabolism slows digestive function and adds further strain on the liver, and this allows for increasing amounts of bacterial toxins to enter the system, causing inflammatory issues.
-Bacterial endotoxin (LPS) promotes the absorption of iron from food, and excess iron has been shown to interact with these toxins and promote the disease causing effects of endotoxin.
+Bacterial endotoxin (LPS) promotes the absorption of iron from food, and ‘free’ iron has been shown to fuel bacterial growth, increase endotoxin levels, and interact with bacterial toxins, exacerbating their disease causing effects.

 “…we review the evidence that….bacteria are a crucial feature of AD, that their growth in vivo is normally limited by a lack of free iron, and that it is this iron dysregulation that is an important factor in their resuscitation…A consequence of this is that the growing cells can shed highly inflammatory components such as lipopolysaccharides (LPS).”